commclassroom/commclassroom/CONTRIBUTING.md

 ```

-3. Update the forked repo master by pushing the local repo up.
+3. Update the forked repo by pushing the local repo up.

 ```console